Power of Paanch

-Power Of Paanch is an Indian Hindi-language superhero television series.
+Power of Paanch is an Indian Hindi-language superhero television series.
 Produced by Ekta Kapoor and Shobha Kapoor under Balaji Telefilms, it stars Riva Arora, Jaiveer Juneja, Aditya Arora, Anubha Arora, Bianca Arora, Yash Sehgal, Barkha Bisht and Urvashi Dholakia.
 The series premiered on 17 January 2025 on Disney+ Hotstar.
 It ended on 4 April 2025 after completing 50 episodes.

 Plot

 Bela Luthra, an 18-year-old girl, and her mother Tabu Luthra, a single parent, live in Besar, Maharashtra.
 One night, Tabu leaves for a task with her research team, prompting Bela to search the restricted areas of her home.
 She finds her mother's connections with the town of Panchgiri and the age-old myth claiming that the five elements secretly lead a human life.
 While the parents of the current power-holders of the four elements search the "Fifth element", Bela travels to Panchgiri and sets on a mission to unveil the secrets of Panchgiri.

-The story tells that on their 16th birthday powers of the parents are inherited to their first born child.
-As per this Ranveer, Ali, Baggu and Jhanvi become the power holder of the four elemental powers (air,fire,water and earth respectively).
+The story tells that on their 16th birthday, the powers of the parents are inherited by their first-born child.
+As per this Ranveer, Ali, Baggu and Jhanvi become the power holders of the four elemental powers (air, fire, water, and earth respectively).

 To find her mother, Bela travels to Panchgiri.
 She gets to know that Tanu Shergill is her mother's twin sister.
 Tanu tries to damage Bela's hands by a car accident which fails.
-Bela soon finds out that she is the Earth element as she was born three months before Jhanvi, who fakes being a power holder.It is soon found out that Tanu's younger son Kai is the "Life element" when he comes back to life after dying from an accident.
+Bela soon finds out that she is the Earth element as she was born three months before Jhanvi, who fakes being a power holder.
+It is soon found out that Tanu's younger son Kai is the "Life element" when he comes back to life after dying from an accident.
 It is also revealed that Param gave Kai to Tanu when she faced a miscarriage during her second child delivery.
 Karthik reveals that on a day when five stars come in a straight line was suitable for opening the ancient box with help of the five elements.
 Tanu plans with Param to secretly damage Bela's hands to get the powers transferred to Jhanvi.
 But everyone finds out that Jhanvi was not the Earth element.
-Finally the box is opened, with a book inside it written in an ancient language which only Tabu could read.
+Finally, the box is opened, with a book inside it written in an ancient language which only Tabu could read.
 Bela has a fight with Tanu and disappears for 3 weeks.
 The Blue Jeans Cafe opens in Panchgiri.

 Baggu and Ali face love complications due to Adeeba being in a relationship with Ali.
 Ali faces an accident with a mysterious girl and reaches Panchgiri Inn.
 Soon, Ali and Baggu find out that Bela and her best friend Ahaan are working there.
-The mysterious girl disappears from the hospital to the surprise of Aasma(Ali's mom and DGP of Panchgiri).
+The mysterious girl disappears from the hospital to the surprise of Aasma (Ali's mom and DGP of Panchgiri).
 Jhanvi and Karan grow closer and Ahaan gets a job at Blue Jeans Cafe.
 Karthik tells Aasma that evil powers have arrived.